jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 💡**Business Problems**

 <ul>
-<li>Productivity was being tracked manually.</li>
+<li>Productivity was being tracked manually</li>
-<li>Different work types have different complexity.</li>
+<li>Different work types have different complexity</li>
-<li>Raw task counts aren't sufficient for fair productivity comparison.</li>
+<li>Raw task counts aren't sufficient for fair productivity comparison</li>
-<li>Managers need an easy way to monitor trends.</li>
+<li>Managers need an easy way to monitor trends</li>
 </ul>

-💡 Solution
+📊**Solution**

-These problems could be solved with an Excel tool that combines several functionalities with an easy-to-use interface.
+These problems can be solved with an Excel tool that combines several functionalities with an easy-to-use interface.
 The tool utilizes control buttons and VBA code as well as PivotTable/Chart functionality.
 Daily productivity calculations can provide a useful way for employees to assess their performance.
 Additionally, this tool can be utilized as a part of productivity assessments by analysts and managers.
-A feedback worksheet was added to support continuous improvement.

 🎯 **Objectives**